Edvid/New-World-Dedicated-Stat-Program/README.md

 `< > France`

 Any object can be deleted from the game.
 Be in trades, nations, cultures, culturegroups within nations etc.
-### Advanced

-Advances Updaters will be responsible for much more complex updating tasks.
-This includes creation of Nations, creating of new culutres and religions, stat synchronizing.
-The exact syntax and use will be explained in the syntax section.
-It covers everything possible with the command change format files.

 ## Reminders for stat updaters for special situations